cuynu/vancedx/README.md

 This project was created after discontinuation of Vanced official aswell wars between Unofficial Vanced and ReVanced Extended.
 Its not `YouTube Vanced` and just is the CLONE of `YouTube Vanced`.
 The project are in development and will going release soon as possible!

 # Features
-- Same as Official `YouTube Vanced`
+- Almost same as Official `YouTube Vanced`
 - YouTube Vanced+ blocks ads from YouTube and uses SponsorBlock to skip in-video sponsor segments
 - The picture-in-picture mode allows watching videos in a floating window
 - Background play allows playing video sound in background